Technical Advisory

 Agent Frameworks and Orchestration

-• Plan-based and goal-directed reasoning for negotiation strategies
+• Plan-based and goal-directed negotiation strategies

 • Policy-driven decisioning for hard constraints and regulatory requirements